-When we think of paintings by Gustav Klimt or Alfonse Mucha, we’re touching on the Art Nouveau aesthetic.
+When we think of paintings by Gustav Klimt or Alphonse Mucha, we’re touching on the Art Nouveau aesthetic.
 It’s a style influenced by nature, where stylized forms come together for bold, elaborate architecture.
 Just what are the hallmarks of Art Nouveau architecture?
 Aside from curving lines and shapes inspired by natural forms, the use of glass and wrought iron brings sculptural elements to Art Nouveau structures.
 In fact, architects of the time embraced the possibilities brought on by the Industrial Revolution.

 Not focused only on exterior architecture, Art Nouveau is a complete style that includes furnishings and interiors.
 From silverware to wallpaper, artists were dedicated to creating a complete, immersive experience.
 But just where did the name, Art Nouveau (‘New Art’) come from?
 We can thank the French, who named the style after a gallery—Maison de l’Art Nouveau–that featured the style.
-It’s also known as Belle Epoque, Modernisme, Jugendstil, and Liberty Style, depending on the country.
+It’s also known as Belle Époque, Modernisme, Jugendstil, and Liberty Style, depending on the country.

-Secession Building.
-Vienna, Austria.
+Secession Building, Vienna, Austria

-Casa Battló.
-Barcelona, Spain.
+Casa Battló, Barcelona, Spain

 Also known as the House of Bones, Casa Battló was remodeled in 1904 by famed architect Antoni Gaudí.
 It's defined as an example of Art Nouveau architecture (or its Spanish term Modernisme) in a broad sense, with its curving facade and use of glass and ironwork.

-Cat House.
-Riga, Latvia.
+Cat House, Riga, Latvia